denten-books/plain-text/1-chapter.md

-The Russian formalists of the early twentieth century did not quite have the contemporary cognitive vocabulary to connect mind and symbol, but they did understand estrangement as a matter of everyday practice, beyond language analysis.
+The Russian formalists of the early twentieth century did not quite have the contemporary cognitive vocabulary to connect mind and symbol, but they did understand estrangement as a matter of everyday practice, beyond linguistic analysis.
 One of Shklovsky's central concerns was with the automatization of human experience, by which metaphors lose their evocative power through repeated use.
 Such metaphors become mere machines that convey meaning, and, when habituated, disappear from view.
-The human, who according to a Kantian view of the world, should be actively structuring his or her experience, is now being passively structured by the mechanism.
-Estrangement de-automates the experience [@shklovksy_sborniki_1917, @shklovsky_hod_1923,
+According to the Kantian view, in vogue in Russia at the time, the human proceed through life with the assumption of agency, structuring one's own experiences according to the principles of free will.
+Instead, the passive metaphor structures furtively, obscuring the free play of relationships involved.

+Estrangement de-automates the experience [@shklovksy_sborniki_1917,
-@boym_estrangement_1996, @holquist_minding_2005].
-The interpretation of a
+@shklovsky_hod_1923, @boym_estrangement_1996, @holquist_minding_2005].
+The
-metaphor recovers agency lost to the blind mechanization of thought.
-Through defamiliarization, readers discover the principles governing their action: free to accept some parts of the conceptual transference (the intellectual field *is* "verdant"!) and to reject others (but we will not "scythe" it).
+interpretation of a metaphor recovers agency lost to the blind mechanization of thought.
+Through defamiliarization, readers discover the principles governing their actions: free to accept some parts of the conceptual transference (the intellectual field *is* "verdant"!) and to reject others (but let us not "use combines" to "harvest" it).

 Vladimir Nabokov, a writer conspicuously aware of his literary--theoretical heritage, used defamiliarization in the formalist vein often and with